 Booking and Check in process

-The Dutch Bungalow is available on most of the hotel third party providers such as Make My Trip and Agoda.
-But I booked it directly with the Abad Hotels and Resorts website.
+The Dutch Bungalow is available on most of the hotel third party providers such as Booking.com, Make My Trip or Agoda.
+Or you can also book directly with the Abad Hotels and Resorts website.
 The booking process was very simple and easy.
 The stay in the hotel is surely on the expensive side (cost me about INR 5500 per night with taxes during offseason).